 Best Overall Airline for Kids and Families (U.S. and International Combined)

 The best overall airline for kids and families, JetBlue is known for having the most legroom in coach of any U.S. airline, and that can make a big difference if you’re flying with a lap child.
 With an average seat pitch of 32 to 34 inches, JetBlue’s spacious seating means your family will have ample room to spread out and get comfortable during the flight.

 Another reason why JetBlue ranks among the best airlines for families is its free inflight Wi-Fi and personal TVs at every seat that help everyone in the family stay entertained throughout the journey.
-Choose from live DirecTV, movies, or SiriusXM radio, with kid-friendly programming such as Nickelodeon, Cartoon Network, and Animal Planet.
+Choose from live DirecTV, movies, or SiriusXM radio, with included kid-friendly programming such as Nickelodeon, Cartoon Network, and Animal Planet.
 (Just remember to bring headphones that fit the little ones.)
 JetBlue is also generous with its snacks by providing an unlimited snack basket in the galleys after service is completed.